swedenconnect/technical-framework/03 - Registry for Identifiers.md

 > A consumer of an eIDAS Connector alias URI MUST accept the country code part of the URI in both lower and upper case letters.

+<a name="identity-binding-levels"></a>
+##### 3.1.9.3.
+Identity Binding Levels

+When an assertion is presented to the Swedish eIDAS Connector it will query an identity binding service for a binding between the attributes found in the assertion received from the foreign eIDAS-node and a Swedish personal identity number.
+If such a binding exists, it can be of three different levels:

+- Basic - `http://id.swedenconnect.se/id-binding/basic` - A basic binding where the identity
+attributes received from the foreign eIDAS-node matches an individual's record in the population register.

+- Enhanced - `http://id.swedenconnect.se/id-binding/enhanced` - Apart from meeting all
+requirements for the basic level, the binding has been strengthened with additional steps such as attestation of a relative, the person's use of a Swedish eID, controls against foreign registers, etc.

+- Verified - `http://id.swedenconnect.se/id-binding/verified` - The binding has been verified
+with strong and trustworthy processes such as passport scanning or personal meetings.

+See section 3.3.2 of \[[EidAttributes](#eidattributes)\] for a description of how these values are used in a SAML assertion.

+> The exact meaning of the above defined levels as well as descriptions of the ID-binding processes can be found at https://www.swedenconnect.se.

 <a name="oid-identifiers3"></a>
 ### 3.2.
 OID Identifiers